cal-overflow/Build-A-Blog/src/content/posts/012-download-snapchat-memories.md

   - Tutorials
 ---

-People nowadays take hundreds, and even thousands, of photos and videos on a regular basis.
-Millions of people save these images and photos on social networking apps such as Snapchat.
+People nowadays take hundreds, and even thousands, of photos and videos regularly.
+Millions of people save these images and photos on social networking apps like Snapchat.

-Platforms such as Snapchat are wonderful, for a variety of reasons.
+Platforms such as Snapchat are wonderful for a variety of reasons.
 However, having photos and videos stored in different places can make it difficult to keep your precious memories organized.

 <!--more-->